ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 Having separated out ``-XExtendedForAllScope``, it seemed strange to have a ``-XRumpEndOfOldScopedTypeVariables`` extension, and so I've introduced separate ``-XMethodTypeVariables`` and ``-XPatternSignatures``.
-``-XPatternSignatures`` is more narrow than it's GHC 6.x namesake so as not to violate any principles by default, and to match ``-XKindSignatures`` which is narrow in the same fashion.

 Motivation for ``-XPatternSignatures``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~